DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/rules.md

 * Roleplay / Roleplaying
 * Discussing Politics, Religions, or COVID-19 (and any major events)
 * Using any language in any chat channel.

+#### Negotiatiable (Inside grey areas of being allowed and disallowed, please ask mods and other players, and in general be civil)
+* Preaching
+  > (Forcing opinions onto others is frowned at and might get you muted, while expressing religion opinion is allowed)
+* Mentioning other games without discussing its content in depth, or well, make the topic unrelated to those games
+  > This is to reduce the chance of accidental muting, please don't play around the rules and advertise other games
+* Repeatedly asking for same kind of advice / response / assistance (includes begging)
+  > Please respect players who provide skips, global effects or any assistance.
+They are not obliged to do that and you can keep the game environment friendly